PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 }
 ```

-To fix, this you need to use the syntax for a mutable reference, `&mut`:
+To fix this you need to use the syntax for a mutable reference, `&mut`:

 ```rs
 // The type signature of the function now says "I take a mutable reference to a String".